 This lovely New England attraction is a win-win for families!
 Located in Saco, just 20 minutes outside of Portland, Funtown Splashtown is both a fun park and water park.
 The water park has a number of water slides, water rides, and other water-filled fun attractions.
 You can take a ride down Poseidon’s Plunge and then head to the swimming pool to recoup!

-If you and/or the kids don’t want to ride the Flowrider, there’s also some waterslides, an activity pool, and a kids’ play area.
+If you and/or the kids don’t want to ride the Flowrider, there are also waterslides, an activity pool, and a kids’ play area.
 Once you’re done in the indoor water park, you can enjoy the other amenities the resort has to offer.
 It’s sure to be a trip you never forget!
-While you’re in Vermont, make sure you stop at these lovely summer destinations.

 This is another one of the best water parks in New England that’s based in the Granite State.
 If you head to Lincoln, which is located in the White Mountains, you’ll find the incredible Whale’s Tale Water Park.
 It was actually named one of Trip Advisor’s top 25 water parks in the United States!